ycoroneos/LightDraw/README.md

 1. Z Pre-Pass the entire scene into a depth FBO

-2 (Optional).
-Render shadow maps for each light
+2. (Optional) Render shadow maps for each light

 3. Construct the Light Index Map by rendering and accumulating light volumes into a full screen quad.
 All light volumes are implicitly